 A waxing gibbous moon appears high in the east at sunset.
 It’s more than half-lighted, but less than full.

 That’s another way of saying that a waxing gibbous moon phase falls between a first quarter moon and a full moon.
-Next full moon comes June 20, 2016, at 1102 UTC (6:02 a.m.
-CDT; translate to your timezone), same day as the upcoming June solstice.
+Next full moon comes on February 11, 2017 at 00:33 UTC; translate to your timezone).
+That’s the evening of February 10 according to clocks in the Americas.

 Relative to a new moon – which is more or less between the Earth and sun, located near the sun along our line of sight – a waxing gibbous moon has moved in its orbit so that it’s now relatively far from the sun in our sky.